Si King: Hairy Bikers

 October 2011 saw a new series, Meals on Wheels, air on BBC Two.
 The series fronted a campaign to save local 'meals on wheels' services around the UK.
-From November to December 2011, the Bikers appeared in a 30-part BBC series called Hairy Bikers: Best of British, airing at 3:45pm on BBC Two (apart from the show's final week, in which it aired on BBC One).
+From November to December 2011, the Bikers appeared in a 30-part BBC series called Hairy Bikers: Best of British, airing at 3:45 pm on BBC Two (apart from the show's final week, in which it aired on BBC One).
 The series celebrated British recipes and championed local produce.
 In January 2012, continuing into February, BBC Two showed hour long re-versions including recipes from various episodes of the series.

 After they had signed new contracts with the BBC in 2011, a new series was commissioned.
-The Hairy Biker's Bakeation sees Si and Dave doing what they love best - a gastronomic road trip, uncovering the best baking on offer across Europe, from Norway, the Low Countries (Netherlands, Belgium and Luxembourg), Germany, Eastern Europe (Slovakia, Hungary and Romania), Austria, Italy and France to Spain.
+The Hairy Biker's Bakeation was a gastronomic road trip across Europe.

 In March 2012, Good Food commissioned The Hairy Biker's Mississippi Adventure, the duo's first series for the channel.
-In August 2012, Hairy Dieters: How to Love Food and Lose Weight showed how the Hairy Bikers radically changed lifestyles, but stayed true to their love of great food, as they embarked on a campaign to lose two-and-a-half stone (15.8 kg) in three months, and comfortably passed their target weights.
+In August 2012, Hairy Dieters: How to Love Food and Lose Weight showed how the Hairy Bikers embarked on a campaign to lose two-and-a-half stone (15.8 kg) in three months, and comfortably passed their target weights.

-After having experienced their own success with balancing eating the food they love while also being conscious of their health and losing weight, they wanted to help others to do the same.
-In January 2014, the boys launched The Hairy Bikers Diet Club which includes recipes and tips and tricks to help people to live a healthier and trimmer life, not starving to be "skinny minnies".

-In February 2014, they launched a new series, The Hairy Bikers' Asian Adventure for BBC Two which sees them travelling in Asia sampling the local cuisine, meeting local people and cooking up some native dishes themselves.

 Personal life

-In 2014 King suffered an intracranial aneurysm from which he recovered after hospital treatment.
+In 2014, King suffered an intracranial aneurysm from which he recovered after hospital treatment.

-In 2015, King co-wrote an autobiography with Dave Myers, entitled The Hairy Bikers: Blood, Sweat and Tyres.

-In September 2017, along with his 'Hairy Bikers' partner Dave Myers he was initiated into the showbusiness charity the Grand Order of Water Rats.
+In September 2017, along with his 'Hairy Bikers' partner Dave Myers, he was initiated into the showbusiness charity the Grand Order of Water Rats.
 They were both sponsored by Rick Wakeman.